CompuTec/computec-docs/docs/pdc/releases/pdc.md

 Here you can find the release notes for CompuTec PDC 4.0 Plugin, highlighting new features, improvements, and bug fixes.

 :::note[info]
+You are currently viewing documentation for **CompuTec PDC 4.0**.

-You can find all [download links](https://learn.computec.one/docs/appengine/2.0/releases/plugins/pdc/download) and [release notes](https://learn.computec.one/docs/appengine/2.0/releases/plugins/pdc/release-notes) for the latest available CompuTec PDC 3.0 versions in CompuTec PDC 2.0 documentation.
+You can find all [download links](https://learn.computec.one/docs/appengine/2.0/releases/plugins/pdc/download) and [release notes](https://learn.computec.one/docs/appengine/2.0/releases/plugins/pdc/release-notes) for the **CompuTec PDC 3.0** versions in **CompuTec AppEngine 2.0** documentation.

-However, we strongly recommend using CompuTec PDC 4.0 Plugin together with CompuTec AppEngine 3.0 to benefit from the latest features, performance improvements, and ongoing support.
+However, we strongly recommend using **CompuTec PDC 4.0 Plugin** together with **CompuTec AppEngine 3.0** to benefit from the latest features, performance improvements, and ongoing support.
 :::

 ## CompuTec PDC 4.2607.2